Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 Taking your own bikes

 Meal planning for the week and take your slow cooker

 Knowing what to pack for Centerparcs is just one of the ways to enjoy your week.
 There are some great activities at Centerparcs, including pottery painting, and target archery.
 I personally always visit the Aqua Sana spa too while I’m on site.
+Check out my Centerparcs Aqua Sana Elveden Forest review for an idea of what the spas are like.
 I tend to go for the 5 hour twilight package as this is usually the best value package per hour – and it comes with food!

 Wondering what the lodges are like at Centerparcs?

 I’ve stayed in a vast array of lodges and I’ve got a whole host of videos on YouTube: